Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/consistent_mirrored.md

 ) -> tp.ListNumpy:
 ```

-* The data after dividing need to be stored in the `list` and pass to training functions.
+* The data after dividing need to be stored in the `list` and passed to training functions.
 The number of elements in `list` need to be same as the **amount of devices in training**.
 OneFlow will pass the data according to the order of the elements in `list ` to each device(the number i element in `list` is corresponding to number i device):
 ```python
   images1 = images[:BATCH_SIZE_PER_GPU]
   images2 = images[BATCH_SIZE_PER_GPU:]